hyeoncheon/bogo/README.md

 ### Configure Prober VM on GCP

-To write the monitoring datai from VM instances, your VMs should have the following access scope.
+To write the monitoring data from VM instances, your VMs should have the following access scope.
+(This scope is included in the default scope so no additional job required if you already use the default scope.)

 * `https://www.googleapis.com/auth/monitoring.write`

 Bogo uses https://github.com/go-ping/ping and it requires running following command on the prober VM.
 I would suggest you to add the following command on your startup script.
+(See also bundled `startup` script.
+This script can be used as startup script for prober vms.)

 ```console
 sudo sysctl -w net.ipv4.ping_group_range="0   2147483647"